Reviewing Primo Water (PRMW) and Its Rivals

-Primo Water (NYSE:PRMW – Get Rating) is one of 18 publicly-traded companies in the “Bottled & canned soft drinks” industry, but how does it contrast to its rivals?
-We will compare Primo Water to related businesses based on the strength of its analyst recommendations, institutional ownership, valuation, risk, dividends, profitability and earnings.
+Primo Water (NYSE:PRMW – Get Rating) is one of 18 public companies in the “Bottled & canned soft drinks” industry, but how does it weigh in compared to its competitors?
+We will compare Primo Water to related companies based on the strength of its analyst recommendations, valuation, earnings, profitability, institutional ownership, dividends and risk.

-Primo Water has a beta of 1.33, meaning that its stock price is 33% more volatile than the S&P 500.
-Comparatively, Primo Water’s rivals have a beta of 1.10, meaning that their average stock price is 10% more volatile than the S&P 500.

-This table compares Primo Water and its rivals’ net margins, return on equity and return on assets.
+This table compares Primo Water and its competitors’ net margins, return on equity and return on assets.

 |Net Margins